 Medical Question and Answer

-How do I find out what co-pay/tier my prescription drugs fall under?
+How do I find out if my doctor is an in-network provider?

 To find out if a doctor is a participating in-network provider, visit the insurance carrier's website and search the provider listings.
 Each insurance carrier does publish a listing of providers in network for each plan once a year.
 However, the online listing is generally updated more frequently.

 If my doctor orders blood work, do I need to make sure the lab is in network?

 Yes.
 If you are receiving any service outside of your primary physicians office, make sure they are in-network.
 Check with your insurance carrier or check with the office where you are getting the procedure done.